 Week 7-8: Insulation/Drywall

-At almost the mid-point of the building process insulation is installed in walls.
-The interior walls and ceilings are covered with drywall or a plaster board, then sanded and primed.
+At almost the midpoint of the building process insulation is installed in walls.
+Next, the interior walls and ceilings are covered with drywall or plasterboard, then sanded and primed.
 The first coat of paint may also be applied at this time.

 Week 9-11: Flooring/Trim/Paint